 If you suspect you have a sleeping disorder caused by factors such as breathing difficulties, restless legs or narcolepsy, ask your doctor for a referral to a sleep centre for testing.

-Use Yoxa Menopause Support
+Use Yoxa Menopause Assist

 - Relieves hot flushes

 Natural, organic, and 100% free of additives, Yoxa Menopause Assist is the answer to menopausal sleeplessness.